 Apple MacBooks, even the “pro” ones, have always been designed with form over function approach.
 During the years, durability, ease of service, proper cooling – with stagnating performance-per-watt in Intel cpus – have been sacrified to slim and sleek design language.

 The 2016 and 2017 models are the worst offenders.
-The cpus mantained the same core count as the previous 2015 generation, thus keeping the same performance, but standard ports have been replaced with USB C / Thunderbolt 3 only, the chassis has been slimmed down and the SSD have been soldered down in all but the non-touchbar models.
+The cpus mantained the same core count as the previous 2015 generation, thus keeping the same performance, but standard ports have been replaced with USB C / Thunderbolt 3 only, chassis was slimmed (increasing thermal issues) and the SSD have been soldered down in all but the non-touchbar models.

 Being the first iteration of the new design, they also suffer from the biggest number of factory issues .
 We will start with this list, and add other model later